Nurse Anesthesia

 Program Goals

-As a premier advanced practice nursing educational program, the Nurse Anesthesia Program at Franciscan Missionaries of Our Lady University will meet the following program goals:
+As a premier advanced practice nursing educational program, the nurse anesthesia program at FranU will meet the following goals:

-• The Doctor of Nursing Practice in Nurse Anesthesia program will adequately prepare graduates to pass the National Board of Certification and Recertification for Nurse Anesthetists National Certification Exam
+1. Adequately prepare graduates to pass the National Board of Certification and Recertification for Nurse Anesthetists National Certification Exam.

-• The Doctor of Nursing Practice in Nurse Anesthesia program will admit, retain and graduate students who have the ability to benefit from a nurse anesthesia education
+2. Admit, retain and graduate students who have the ability to benefit from a nurse anesthesia education.

 3. Translate research and generate evidence to guide improvements in practice and outcomes of care.